CelestialProphecy/script2Bit/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+Share your success story with us please! :)

 ## Contact
 Let us know how you would like to dive into the project and collaborate with us.